aldenhinden/CodingPortfolio/README.md

-# UW Coding Projects
-Alden's sample project experience at UW Paul Allen.
+Alden's sample project experience from the UW Paul Allen School of Computer Science.

 ### Campus Map
 Full implementation of Dijkstra’s algorithm to find shortest path between buildings on UW campus using a personalized, generic graph data structure in Java.
 Front-end UI integration with HTML and ReactJS.
 Practice with simple HTTP servers in Java.